 The easiest way to do this is by using a brush soap.
 I use Masters Brush Cleaner, which you can find online or at most local art and craft stores.

 The soap is very easy to use and I recommend using it at the end of each painting session.
-It’s great to clean the residue on the brushes and also serves to condition the brushes as well.
+It’s great to clean the residue on the brushes and also serves to condition the miniature paint brushes as well.

 I put together a simple video to show you how to use this as well.

 3. Have Scrap Brushes Handy

 There are some tasks in miniature painting that you don’t want to use your good brushes for.
 The one I’m talking about are when you need to get paint from a pot or you need to mix paint.

 Reaching a brush into a paint pot is a good way to accidentally get paint in the ferrule of your brush, and as noted above – that’s how you ruin a brush.

 The same of true of mixing paints, whether it’s mixing two colors or you’re creating a glaze.
 This is another way you can accidentally get paint in the ferrule and destroy your brush.

 So, just make sure you have some scrap brushes lying around to perform tasks like this.

 4. Safely Store Your Miniature Paint Brushes